 Colour blindness doesn’t get a label or a certificate to put on a product.
 Mostly there’s not even an alternative offered to colour blind people.
 Most products in the world are designed without even testing user interfaces and colour combinations, which actually takes less then a minute by using free online simulators like this one.

 People with visual impairments experience many struggles in everyday life, from not being able to choose food for cooking, finding everyday objects easily, to not being able to perform some jobs and common everyday tasks.

 Yes, there are some solutions (glasses, browser extensions and software plugins..) that can help colour blind people to live ‘normally’ and also standards (w3.org) for designing for accessibility.
 But do designers really design each product considering this very large accessibility issue together with many other disabilities out there?
 Surely not, if even electrical cords or the universal traffic lights don’t include an alternative to people who are colorblind.

 There is a system and it’s called Colour Universal Design (CUD).

 Color Universal Design (CUD) is a user-oriented design system that ensures that graphical information is conveyed accurately to people with various types of color vision, including people with color blindness.https://medium.com/all-about-analytics/color-universal-design-cud-for-business-intelligence-dashboards-ec2f1c790bab

 Photoshop and Illustrator, for example, support Color Universal Design through some of its proofing features, which can simulate color blindness.
 This feature allows the designer to see a simulation of different types of color blindness, so he can design a universal experience.

 With Photoshop, designers can proof images with Color Universal Design (CUD) to ensure that graphical information is conveyed accurately to people with various types of color vision impairment, including people with colour blindness.

 This kind of simulations make it easier to create accessible visuals and content even before the final products is presented to the public.
-This up-front move of these giant companies like Adobe is in my opinion critical to raise more awareness about universal accessibility.
+This up-front move of these giant companies like Adobe is in my opinion crucial to raise more awareness about universal accessibility.